 “We’re going to crash,” someone yelled.

 “It’s probably just crosswinds,” another passenger replied.

 It wasn’t the wind; it was mechanical failure.
 Robert understood that much.
-The banging sound they’d heard earlier, and the rattling now, was the sound of the elevators or ailerons or landing gear failing.
+The banging sound they’d heard earlier, and the metallic rattling now, was the sound of the elevators or ailerons or landing gear failing.
 Or the rudder flopping.
-Or a section of wing throwing rivets.
+Or a wing section throwing rivets.
 They were descending too fast, then too slow.
 Too steeply.
 Then nosing up again.
 Robert was close to vomiting, the undulating motions of the aircraft making him nauseous, the coffee in his stomach sloshing and the pressure in his bladder increasing.
 He could really use the bathroom.